 Admissions to Global Bachelor's Programmes

 Karolinska Institutet offers one undergraduate programme in English, the Bachelor's Programme in Biomedicine.
-All other undergraduate programmes, like the medical programme and the dentistry programme, are taught in Swedish and information regarding application and admission are therefore only available on the Swedish programme pages.
-The information below is aimed for applicants interested in the bachelors programme in biomedicine.
+All other undergraduate programmes, including the the medical programme and the dentistry programme, are taught in Swedish and the information regarding admissions process is only available on the Swedish programme pages.
+The information below is aimed for applicants interested in the bachelor's programme in biomedicine.

-Please note that all applications must be submitted online.
-Follow the instructions on Universityadmissions.se on how to apply.
+Follow the instructions on universityadmissions.se on how to apply.

-There are two application rounds for bachelor's studies starting in autumn 2020.
+There are two separate admissions rounds for bachelor's studies starting autumn 2021.
 Please note that University Admissions in Sweden must have received your final upper secondary school qualifications by the deadline for the receipt of supporting documents.
-If you are in your final year of upper secondary school and need to apply for a visa to study in Sweden, you will unfortunately need to wait until you have completed your upper secondary school.

 - Open for all international applicants with completed upper secondary studies.